riaagrawal-au/auto-annotated-portfolio/content/pages/projects/project-one.md

 title: A Very Cool Activities Checklist
 colors: colors-a
 date: '2025-10-24'
-client: Concerns Adityaveer Singh Dahiya, Ria Agrawal
+client: Adityaveer Singh Dahiya, Ria Agrawal
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  A comprehensive list of couple-y **activities** we're contractually obligated to do together.
+Best believe bowling will be the last activity we get around to doing.
 ---

 <!-- ✅ Project Checklist -->